stzverev/card-cost-api/README.md

 Once the application is running, you can access the API documentation by navigating to the following URL:
 `http://localhost:8080/swagger-ui.html`

+## Cache configuration

+To reduce the number of requests to thirdparty provider, this application causes IIN information.
+Cache can be configured by the following environment variables in docker-compose file:
+* APP_IINCACHE_TIMEUNIT: Specifies the time unit for cache expiration.
+Possible values:
+    * milliseconds
+    * seconds
+    * minutes
+    * days
+    * hours
+* APP_IINCACHE_PERIOD: Sets the cache duration based on the specified time unit.
+Type: Long
+* APP_IINCACHE_ENABLED: Enables or disables caching.
+Possible values:
+  * true
+  * false

 ## Prerequisites

 * Docker: Make sure Docker is installed and running on your machine.